kimgoetzke/Concept-Muffin/README.md

 # Muffin

 Muffin is a top-down, 3D pixel art, action RPG using 2D sprites, developed in C#/Unity.
-It was created as a project to improve my skills in C#, Unity Engine, shaders, render pipeline management, simple AI design, and many other topics.
+It was created in 2022 as a project to improve my skills in C#, Unity Engine, shaders, render pipeline management, simple AI design, and many other topics.
 The game is a pre-prototype stage.
 It is playable but is not feature complete and has no content.
 It was put on hold when I started focussing on Java backend development.

 _This repo only contains the C# scripts and no other files or assets related to the game.
 Plastic SCM was used for full version control for this project as it natively integrates with Unity._